 ENERGY USE INTENSITY (EUI)

-UC Davis saw a decrease in its EUI in the calendar year 2021.
+UC Davis saw a slight decrease in its EUI in 2022.

-UC Davis and UC Davis Health are making consistent strides in increasing the number of LEED certified buildings on campus and in the health system.
-The campus and health system constructed two new LEED buildings and earned one Gold certification for an existing building, totaling three LEED certifications in fiscal year 2021–22.
-Since 2007, UC Davis and UC Davis Health have certified 28 newly constructed buildings, 11 interior renovation projects, and 13 existing buildings for a total of 52 LEED certifications on the main and health campuses.
-The campus and health system have eight occupied all-electric buildings, and four are under construction.
+UC Davis continues to make strides in increasing the number of LEED certified buildings on campus.
+The main campus constructed two new LEED buildings and earned one Gold certification for an existing building, totaling three LEED certifications in fiscal year 2022–23.
+Since 2007, UC Davis has certified 31 newly constructed buildings, 12 interior renovation projects and 14 existing buildings for a total of 57 LEED projects.
+Nine all-electric buildings on the UC Davis main campus are occupied, and two are under construction.

 green spend on cleaning supplies (71%)